Category: vintage style icons

 Are you planning on hosting your own holiday party?
 We all love the classic image of a hostess dressed in her holiday dress decorating the table and the Christmas tree to the sound of a Bing Crosby record.
 This week we’re going to bask in a little holiday nostalgia and show you how to get that classic holiday party look and feel.

 Let’s start off with how you can set the mood for your party.
-The easiest ways to give your home and party a boost of Christmas spirit is play some classic Christmas music and light a holiday candle.… Read more
+The easiest ways to give your home and party a boost of Christmas spirit is play some classic Christmas music and light a holiday candle.
+One of greatest Christmas album created was by Bing Crosby in 1945.… Read more

 We are just days away from Halloween!
 So in the spirit of the season, we are going to give you a little back story to an iconic uniform.
 The Playboy Bunny Uniform.

 Everyone over the age of 16 has probably heard of the Playboy Bunny.
 This company was founded in Chicago in 1953 by Hugh Hefner.
 The first issue of the magazine, sold for fifty cents a copy, was printed later that year and featured the very famous and beautiful Marilyn Monroe.
 There was over fifty thousand total copies sold!
 This gave the company the momentum it needed to create a unique brand and experience.… Read more